Lenity Australia is a not-for-profit philanthropic organisation financing projects in Australia, Asia and the Pacific.

 provides for funding to be distributed to suitable projects by invitation only;

-does not carry out any fundraising activities and is a private ancillary fund.
+does not carry out any fundraising activities.

 By utilising this business model, Lenity aims to restrict operating costs to 10% or less of income earned.